Drew-Watson-117/HPC_Project/README.md

 - Use OpenMP directives to parallelize the outermost for loop, which iterates over the rows (centerY).
 This allows the algorithm to take advantage of caching.
 In practice, this will be a `#pragma omp parallel for`.
 - Inside the for loops, when the local count for a pixel wants to be written to the array, there must be a critical section.
 For this, we can use `#pragma omp critical` to wrap the write operation.

+### CPU Distributed Memory Algorithm

+### Instructions for build and execution

+- To run the CPU Distributed memory implementaiton, run `$ bash ./run_cpu_shared.sh {process_count}`, where `{process_count}` is the number of processes you want to run the program concurrently.

+### Approach for the CPU distributed memory program

+- Initialize MPI
+- Rank 0 reads in the dataset and then calculates what work each thread will do.
+Each rank will do the same amount of work, except the last rank which also takes on any work that is remaining using `DATA_COUNT % comm_sz`.
+- Broadcast data, work distribution, and displacements for each rank.
+- Each rank calculates the line of sight for the pixels it has been assigned.
+The implementation for this is heavily inspired by our serial implementation.
+- Use `MPI_Gatherv` to collect results from each thread to the root thread(rank 0).
+- Rank 0 writes results to `cpu_distributed_out.raw`
+- MPI is shut down.